 Is Adobe Creative Cloud worth it for photographers?

-It is worth it if you need Lightroom, Photoshop, RAW editing, retouching, organization, and professional exports.
+It is worth it if you need Lightroom, Photoshop, RAW editing, retouching, organization, mobile sync, and professional exports.
 It may be too much if you only need casual edits.

 Do photographers need Photoshop if they have Lightroom?